Bush Bursaries and Country Women's Association Scholarships

 How to apply

-Applications for the 2023 Bush Bursaries and Country Women’s Association Scholarships are now closed.
+Applications for the 2024 Bush Bursaries and Country Women’s Association Scholarships will open soon, and will close on 1 July 2024.

-Subscribe below to receive updates on this scholarship or follow us on Instagram, Facebook or Twitter.
+Subscribe below to receive updates on this program or follow us on Instagram, Facebook or Twitter.

 Testimonials